alexkiri/dex2xml/README.md

 DEX2XML
 =======

-dex2xml is aPython script to convert DEXonline database to xml format for creating a MOBI dictionary.
+dex2xml is a Python script to convert DEXonline database to xml format for creating a MOBI dictionary.

 Due to Kindle fonts, the diacritics for Romanian language are not displayed properly (Romanian standard defines diacritics as letters with comma (,) and Kindle displays these with cedilla)